-Staff Analysis: At the time of the audit, the utility had not finalized its books.
+At the time of the audit, the utility had not finalized its books.
 Test year revenues were calculated based on the utility's rates and number of customers.
 The utility's customer base consists of 167 residential mobile home customers and four general service customers.
 The utility charges a flat fee of \$28.00 a month for residential wastewater service.
-The residential wastewater service revenue should be \$56,112 (167 x 12 x \$28.00).
+Therefore, we calculate the residential wastewater service revenue to be \$56,112 (167 x 12 x \$28.00).

 Per Audit Finding No. 5, the utility's owner does not charge the four general service customers of the related party for wastewater service.
-The general service customers consist of the R/V mobile home park which contains 171 rental lots, bathhouse, recreation hall and a public laundry facility.
+The general service customers consist of: (1) the R/V mobile home park which contains 171 rental lots; (2) a bathhouse; (3) a recreation hall; and (4) a public laundry facility.
 The residential wastewater flat fee of \$28.00 per month is the cost of service for one equivalent residential connection (ERC).
-In order to impute revenue for the general service customers, staff had to estimate the ERCs for the general service customers.
-The RV Park is being served by a 2" meter which represents eight ERCs.
-However, there are 171 rental lots behind the meter which place a greater demand on the utility's system than eight ERCs.
-Based on the usage characteristics of the RV Park lots, staff believes it is appropriate to consider each rental lot as three-fourths of an ERC or .75 ERC.
-Therefore, staff believes the RV Park should be 128 ERCs (171 X .75).
-Also, staff has estimated one ERC each for the bathhouse and recreational hall.
+In order to impute revenue for the general service customers, we have estimated the ERCs for the general service customers.
+The RV Park is being served by a 2" meter which would normally represent eight ERCs.
+However, we know there are 171 rental lots behind the meter, and these lots place a greater demand on the utility's system than eight ERCs.
+Based on the usage characteristics of the RV Park lots, we find it is appropriate to consider each rental lot as .75 of an ERC.
+Therefore, the RV Park shall be considered as 128 ERCs (171 X .75).
+Also, we estimate one ERC each for the bathhouse and recreational hall.
 The laundry facility is estimated to be 26 ERCs.
-Thus, the calculation of imputed revenues is as follows:
+Thus, we calculate imputed revenues to be as follows:

-Total Annual General Services Customers imputed Revenues ERCs Rate Months Revenue R/V Mobile Home Park (served by 2 inch meter) 128 \$28.00 12 \$43,008.00 Bath House (served by 2" private potable well) 1 \$28.00 12 \$336.00 Recreation Hall (served by 2" private potable well) 1 \$28.00 12 \$336.00 Public Laundry Facility (served by 2" private potable well) 26 \$28.00 12 \$8,736.00 \$52,416.00
+Total Annual General Services Customers Imputed Revenues ERCs Rate Months Revenue R/V Mobile Home Park (served by 2-inch meter) 128 \$28.00 12 \$43,008.00 Bath House (served by 2" private potable well) 1 \$28.00 12 \$336.00 Recreation Hall (served by 2" private potable well) 1 \$28.00 12 \$336.00 Public Laundry Facility (served by 2" private potable well) 26 \$28.00 12 \$8,736.00 \$52,416.00